These no-bake Christmas cake pops are festive, fun, and made from mint Oreo cookies. Kids and adults alike love these 5-ingredient pops!

 - Using an ice cream scoop, form balls out of the cookie mixture.
 Lay them out on a flat tray and freeze the balls for about 10 minutes.

-- Melt 3 tablespoons of chocolate, dip each cake pop stick into the chocolate, and insert the stick inside the center of the cake ball.
+- Melt 3 tablespoons of the chocolate, then dip each cake pop stick into the chocolate, and insert the stick inside the center of the cake ball.

-- Dip each cake pop in the chocolate and decorate it as you wish.
+- Dip each cake pop in the chocolate then decorate it as you wish.
 Place them on a stand to dry and set.

 - Keep refrigerated until ready to serve.
 Enjoy!